powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

     PROJECT_DIR = pathlib.Path(cwd).parent
     DATA_DIR = PROJECT_DIR.joinpath('data')

-You can use the module :mod:`pypowsybl.flowdecomposition` in order to run load flows on networks.
+You can use the module :mod:`pypowsybl.flowdecomposition` in order to run flow decomposition on networks.
 Please check out the examples below.

+The general idea of this API is to create a decomposition object.
+Then, you can define contingencies if necessary.
+Then, you can define XNE and XNEC.
+XNEC definition requires pre-defined contingencies.
+Finally, you can run the flow decomposition with some flow decomposition and/or load flow parameters.

 For detailed documentation of involved classes and methods, please refer to the :mod:`API reference <pypowsybl.flowdecomposition>`.